 Student Accounts is able to assist with tuition and fees, viewing and paying your statement, immunization compliance, health insurance waivers, tax forms, veteran services, outside scholarships, refunds, and more.
-For additional information, visit https://www.pace.edu/student-accounts or contact (877) 672-1830.
+For additional information, visit the Student Accounts website, or contact (877) 672-1830.